Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ---

 - **📅 Seasonal Sales Trends:**
-There is an apparent seasonality to the sales and the highest sales are recorded in the month of December, with lowest sales turnover in the month of February.
+There is an apparent seasonality to the sales and the highest sales are recorded in the month of **December**, with lowest sales turnover in the month of **February**.

 ---

 - **💰 Monthly Profit Variation:**
 Every month, profit patterns reflect the general sales.
-The peak profit is December and the minimum overall profit is recorded in April.
+The peak profit is **December** and the minimum overall profit is recorded in **April**.

 ---

 - **📦 Top Product Sub-Categories:**
-The most profitable product categories include Phones (24%), Chairs (22%), and Binders (21) as the top product sub-categories in terms of overall sales.
+**Phones (24%), Chairs (22%), and Binders (21%)** are the most lucrative product segments and are the leading overall sales contributors.

 ---